Kenny-Sum/Rock_Paper_Scissors_Game/README.md

 <img width="1887" height="895" alt="image" src="https://github.com/user-attachments/assets/d9b29588-f863-4b7f-b585-3da579d7cbdd" />

 Once the user is within game page, The user can decide which handsign (rock, paper, or scissors) to use against the computer.
+##

 <img width="1867" height="885" alt="image" src="https://github.com/user-attachments/assets/9d2212f7-7010-49fb-b233-748c3b2444e1" />

 Depending on which handsign is chosen, the screen shows which is used against the computer and which handsign the computer used against the player.
-In this case both player and computer have chosen rock which result in a tie
+In this case both player and computer have chosen rock which result in a tie.
+##

 <img width="1883" height="897" alt="image" src="https://github.com/user-attachments/assets/55bcea8d-b5bf-4826-b396-008edf88a35f" />